MAZDA RADAR CRUISE CONTROL (MRCC) SYSTEM [(US)]

 Warning

-• The MRCC system does not completely stop the vehicle using the automatic braking operation.
+• Do not rely completely on the MRCC system and always drive carefully.
+There are limitations to the distance between the vehicles which can be controlled by the MRCC system, and if the accelerator pedal or brake pedal is mistakenly operated it could result in an accident.
+Always verify the safety of the surrounding area and depress the brake pedal while keeping a safe distance from the vehicle ahead.• The MRCC system does not completely stop the vehicle using the automatic braking operation.
 Additionally, brake control is performed, however, there are limitations to the deceleration, and the system may be unable to decelerate sufficiently to avoid hitting the vehicle ahead if the vehicle ahead applies the brakes suddenly or another vehicle cuts into the driving lane, which could result in an accident.
 Always verify the safety of the surrounding area and depress the brake pedal while keeping a safe distance from the vehicle ahead.

 Structural View